medic/cht-docs/content/en/apps/tutorials/death-reporting.md

 Create a [new app form]({{% ref "apps/tutorials/app-forms" %}}) with your desired experience for reporting a death.
 Or you can use the `death_report.xlsx` and `death_report.properties.json` files [from this reference application](https://github.com/medic/cht-core/tree/master/config/default/forms/app).

-If you want to ask the user for the date of the contact's death, using a field of type `date`.
+If you want to ask the user for the date of the contact's death, use a field of type `date`.
 This information will be used in step 3.

 ### 2. Edit the Form Properties.json File

-It doesn't really make sense to have "places" in your hierarchy that can be deceased.
+It doesn't make sense to have "places" in your hierarchy that can be deceased.
 It also doesn't make sense for somebody who is dead to die again.
 But can the administration of a health facility die?
 That is for you to decide.

-This snippet is an example properties file which constrains the death form to show only for contacts which:
+This snippet is an example [form properties file]({{% ref "apps/tutorials/form-properties" %}}) which constrains the death form to show only for contacts which:

 1. Have a [contact_type with "person: true"]({{% ref "apps/reference/app-settings/hierarchy" %}})
 2. Are currently alive